 Reading the recipe

 This is your map!
-It will tell you about the food you're using, what equipment you'll use, and how long it will take.
+It'll inform you about the food you're using, the equipment you'll need, and how long it'll take.
 Read that thing from top to bottom at least once before you start cooking to avoid missing anything important.
+Be sure to read the Notes section as well!

-The recipe will also tell you how to prepare your ingredients, like how many cups of broth you'll need, or it'll direct you to thinly slice the onion rather than dice it.
+The recipe will instruct you on how to prepare your ingredients, such as specifying the number of cups of broth required, or it'll direct you to thinly slice the onion rather than dice it.

-For instance, when making a dish that requires three vegetables to be sauteed together, once prepped, put them all into one bowl.
+For instance, when making a dish that requires three vegetables to be sautéed together, once they are prepped, put them all into one prep bowl (or pile them on the cutting board).
 I like to line the bowls up on the counter in the order they go into the dish, so I REALLY don't have to think about it!

 Sometimes, you'll make a meal where every ingredient is added separately.
-Other times, you can skip the bowls and work from several small piles on a cutting board.
+At other times, you can skip the bowls and work with several small piles on a cutting board.

-The recipe also explains what equipment and tools you'll need to make the dish, which brings us to the next section!
+The recipe also explains the equipment and tools needed to make the dish, which leads us to the next section!

 Gathering the right equipment

-When you choose a recipe, it's fairly obvious if you need to cook the food on the stove or in the oven or whether it's for an Instantpot or an air fryer.
-But you need to know what tools to use while doing this.
+When you choose a recipe, it's fairly obvious if you need to cook the food on the stove or in the oven, or whether it's for an Instant Pot or an air fryer.
+However, you need to know which tools to use when doing this.

 Having your utensils and equipment ready will help you move things along faster!
-The recipe directions will tell you if you need a non-stick skillet, a sauce pot, or a Dutch oven.
+The recipe directions will indicate whether you need a non-stick skillet, a saucepan, or a Dutch oven.
 They will also include terms like whisk, spoon over, slice, and peel.
 You'll then know you'll need a whisk, spoon, sharp knife, or vegetable peeler.

 Also, consider what you're using to cook with.
-If you're using a non-stick pan, use wooden or silicone utensils.
+If you're using a non-stick pan, use wooden or silicone utensils to avoid scratching the surface.
 If the dish goes in the oven, have hot pads nearby.
 When measuring liquid or dry ingredients, use the appropriate measuring spoons, cups, or pitchers for the food.

 Hot Tip!

 Always use sharp knives.
 Dull knives are more dangerous and can slow down your work.
-Sharpening a knife with a honing rod or steel before cutting produce, such as onions or tomatoes, will enable you to slice faster and more cleanly.
+Sharpening a knife with a honing rod or steel before cutting produce, such as onions or tomatoes, will enable you to slice more quickly and cleanly.
 It also helps keep the knife steady, reducing the risk of slipping and causing an injury.

 Clean as you go

-This part sort of happens naturally when you use the mise en place process.
-First, you'll chop up all your veggies and measure the liquids and seasonings.
+This part tends to happen naturally when you use the mise en place process.
+First, chop all your vegetables and measure the liquids and seasonings.
 Then, after you've done that, put everything else away.
-Put the bottles back in the fridge or cupboard, and throw out the food trash from the ingredients you've prepped.
+Put the bottles back in the fridge or cupboard, and discard the food waste from the ingredients you've prepped.

 You'll hopefully feel inspired to keep picking up after yourself as you go along!

-As you cook through the recipe and start empty the measuring bowls, stack them up and out of your way.
-If you're working on a recipe that involves hands-off cooking, you can deal with it then, if you'd like.
+As you cook through the recipe and start emptying the measuring bowls, stack them up and out of your way.
+If you're working on a recipe that involves hands-off cooking time, you can deal with it then, if you'd like.

 And don't think of this as a punishment!
-Experience has taught me that cleaning as I go helps me keep my brain focused on the task at hand.
-The bonus is there is much less cleanup to deal with after you're done cooking.
+Experience has taught me that cleaning as I go helps me stay focused on the task at hand.
+The bonus is that there is much less cleanup to deal with after you're done cooking.

-New habits can be challenging to form.
+Forming new habits can be challenging.
 Try this technique with a smaller meal, then work your way up!
 The more you mise en place your meals, the easier and more natural it will become.
-Not every dish benefits from this, but you will find that it often saves you time and energy and gives you peace of mind.
+Not every dish benefits from this, but you will often find that it saves you time and energy, giving you peace of mind.

 Go out, my friends, and mise the world!
 Leave me a comment below to let me know how it goes.